lvyas-ancilar/Bingo-Task/README.md

       check 2 -> join time of the game ended or not check 3 -> Player already there or not isPlayer[msg.sender] should be false

+## Taking fees from the player
+Player will approve the bingo contract to transfer money on behalf of him so we will use transferfrom

+so first we will approve and then transferfrom

+Player → ERC20.approve(contract, entryFee)
+if we dont approve then txn fails !

+Contract → ERC20.transferFrom(player, contract, entryFee)